edixos/Nauticus/docs/crds-apis.md

 Specifies a list of ResourceQuota resources assigned to the Space.
 The assigned values are inherited by the namespace created by the Space.
-Optional
+Optional.

 <table>
     <thead>